atomscale-ai/sdk/docs/guides/poll-timeseries.rst

 Background thread helper
 ------------------------

-Use :func:`start_polling_thread` if polling should continue in the background.
-It spawns a daemon thread and forwards each update to your callback.
+Use :func:`start_polling_thread` when you want updates but cannot block the main thread (for example, inside a GUI or acquisition loop).
+The helper spawns a daemon thread, starts polling immediately, and forwards each update to your callback.
+Call ``stop_event.set()`` to shut it down cleanly.

 .. code-block:: python